 A duct system is a vessel for carrying warm or cool air to each room in a home.
-We can think of it like a hose for watering flowers.
-If one end of the hose is secured to the faucet, the other end of the hose is in the planter, and there are no holes in the hose, you will end up with water flowing directly to the plant needing water.
-However, if either end of the hose is not secure or if there are holes anywhere along the hose, water will leak and not all of it will end up in the planter.
-With proper duct sealing, your HVAC system can perform as it should – like a hose without holes.
+The system can be thought of in terms of a hose for watering flowers.
+If one end of the hose is secured to the faucet, the other end of the hose is in the planter, and there are no holes, then the water can flow directly to the flower.
+If the hose is not secure, or there are any holes, then water will leak and the plant will be inadequately watered.
+Heating Ventilation and Air Conditioning (HVAC) systems with proper duct sealing should function like a hose without holes.

-A duct system is part of a home’s HVAC (heating ventilation, and air conditioning) system and contains several main elements – a return (or central return), air handler, plenum, trunk-line, take-offs, and supplies (also known as registers or vents).
-Basically, when the HVAC system turns on it sucks air in through the central return.
-The air then enters the air handler that either heats or cools/dehumidifies it.
-Then, the air is forced out through the plenum, along the trunk-line, through the take-offs, and out of the supplies/vents into each room.
-Typical homes have the duct system in either the attic or basement/crawlspace.
+A duct system is part of a home’s HVAC system.
+Its primary components include: a return, air handler, plenum, trunk-line, take-offs and supplies (also known as registers or vents).
+When the HVAC system turns on it sucks air through the central return.
+The air then enters the air handler which either heats or cools and dehumidifies it.
+This air is forced through the plenum, along the trunk-line, through the take-offs and out of the supplies/vents to each room.
+The duct system is typically located in a homes’ attic or crawlspace.

-Leakage in the HVAC system can occur at any of the points along the duct system – including the boots where the register grilles are located.
+Leakage in the HVAC system can occur at any point along the duct system, including the boots where the register grilles are located.
 The two primary categories of leaks that we will explore are return and supply.